Broadmoor Resort

 Country Club 6 (Before) – Before building the new deck, there was no room for a dining area.

-Country Club 7 – After reviewing all the options, the owners chose to use Deckorators Vista series Ironwood decking material.
+Country Club 7 – After reviewing all the options, the owners chose to use Deckorators Vista Ironwood decking material.
 They decided on a Fortress V-Series Cable Infill metal railing because it provided a sleek, modern look.

 Country Club 8 – We also added a drink cap to the railing in the same material as the decking.